 There are a broad range of PhD opportunities available in each of the research centres, with a number of internally and externally funded PhD studentships.
 Please see here for available PhD projects.
 PhD students are an integral part of the department - attending regular research seminars and research centre meetings, engaging in teaching activities and giving conference presentations in both the UK and abroad.

 Our research and postgraduate training programmes are always developing, and we welcome enquiries from potential PhD students.
-For more information on PhD opportunities in Life Sciences at the 'Top New University in London', please contact Dr Emma Skipper (attaching your CV) and see our graduate school page.
+For more information on PhD opportunities in Life Sciences please contact Dr Emma Skipper (attaching your CV) and see our graduate school page.
 We look forward to hearing from you.